Discover our story – FAQs …

 So what happens?

 Moses has given up his succession to the Egyptian throne in order to rescue the slaves from Pharaoh, his ‘mother’, but soon realises that that was the easy bit.
-While the rebellious people demand to return to Egypt, the ghost of Pharaoh stands before him, urging him to take control.
+While the rebellious people demand to return to Egypt, the ghost of Pharaoh stands before Moses, urging him to crack down.

 Share: